ifremer-bioinformatics/ToolDirectory/README.md

 Tool Directory is released under the terms of the Apache 2 license.

 Tool Directory data exploration viewer uses the open-source version of [Keshif](https://github.com/adilyalcin/Keshif), a web-based data exploration environment for data analytics.
 Keshif open-source is released under the terms of the BSD-3 clause license.
+Read Keshif [publication](http://adilyalcin.me/academic/KeshifInPractice.pdf).